amarig7238/sep10-freedom-project/tool/learning-log.md

 * I tried out different animations like bounce, flash, and jack in the box.

-* As I am going through the video and messing around with animations, when I use one's that are more than one word they wont work.
+* As I am going through the video and messing around with animations in [jsbin](https://jsbin.com/dahicidebo/edit?html,css,output), when I use one's that are more than one word they wont work.
 I then looked back at the website where they hold all the animations ans see that animations like jack in the box are supposed to be written like jackInTheBox with a capital at the beggining of everyword.

-* A question I still have is
+* A question I still have is can I have the animations go off in a row meaning one after the other?

 <!--